maybeitsai/pengolahan-citra/README.md

 3. **Experiment with combinations** - zoom, rotate, and adjust brightness together
 4. **Use the reset button** to return to the original image anytime
 5. **Explore pixel values** by hovering over different parts of the image
+6. **🆕 Analyze histograms** - Upload an image and click "Show Histogram & Analysis"
+7. **🆕 Compare statistics** - Notice how mean and std deviation change after equalization
+8. **🆕 Test different images** - Try images with different contrast levels to see histogram effects
+9. **🆕 Study threshold values** - See how Otsu's method finds optimal binary thresholds
+10. **🆕 Learn from charts** - Use the visual histograms to understand image characteristics

 ## 🎓 Learning Objectives